Linuxfabrik/lfops/roles/php/README.md

 * `post_max_size` can stay at `16M`, even if you have `upload_max_filesize` > `10000M` for example.
 * If disabling `opcache.validate_timestamps`, `opcache.revalidate_freq` is ignored.

-This role never exposes to the world that PHP is installed on the server.
+This role never exposes to the world that PHP is installed on the server, no matter what.

 Runs on